Find out which test is right for your child in ONE sitting!

 - If your diagnostic comparison test baseline scores are high, you might choose to take the real test and include them in your application, even for test-optional schools.

 - Every 4-year college in the USA accepts either the SAT or the ACT.
 That has been true since 2007, when the ACT included a writing section.
 If you’re curious, you can check out the average scores of the students that attend each college (at their websites).
-This will give you and your student an idea of goal score of a prospective applicant.
+We recommend that a student’s goal score is above the average of the score of the incoming freshman attending their target college.

 - The College Board updated the SAT in 2016 to a test that is more similar to the ACT.
 They then partnered with www.KhanAcademy.org to offer free supplemental materials and practice sections online.